SumoLogic/sumologic-documentation/docs/dashboards-new/about-dashboard-new.md

 ## Restricted Operators in Dashboard (New)

-The following operators cannot be used with Dashboard (New):
+The following operators can't be used with Dashboard (New):

 * Details
 * LogReduce